jacebenson/jace.pro/content/post/2019-08-25-sp-embedded-widgets/index.md

 Enter `<uib-rating>`

-This get's a little fuzzy here, but essentially, if you have a numeric scale;
+This gets a little fuzzy here, but essentially, if you have a numeric scale;
 1-10 or less, you can represent it with stars or other icons.
 You cannot do this with the OOB widgets you'll need your own input form.
 That's where this post really shines for me.
 I need to remember how I did this.